Your guide to health and social services in Oregon and Southwest Washington.

 This site offers readers a concise, current and comprehensive overview of the latest scientific research in all fields and applications of science and technology.

 SCORE offers free and low-cost support for small businesses, provided by knowledgeable and experienced volunteers from the Portland area.

-Learn the scratch programming language and create your own interactive stories, games and animations.
+Scratch is a free programming language and online community where you can create your own interactive stories, games, and animations.

 SHIBA is a statewide network of trained volunteers who help Oregonians understand their rights and Medicare insurance choices.

 The SBDC provides esources for small businesses including classes on a variety of topics and personal research consultations.